MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/ksetup-addenctypeattr.md

 # ksetup addenctypeattr

 Adds the encryption type attribute to the list of possible types for the domain.
+A status message is displayed upon successful or failed completion.

 ## Syntax